Fattorini & Sons

-Fattorini & Sons was a jewellery business established by a family of Italian immigrants who arrived in the British city of Leeds, in Yorkshire, England in the early 19th century.
+Fattorini & Sons Ltd was a jewellery business established by a family of Italian immigrants who arrived in the British city of Leeds, in Yorkshire, England in the early 19th century.
 Antonio Fattorini opened a shop in Harrogate to take advantage of seasonal trade in Harrogate in 1831, this business is today owned and run by descendants of the founders.
-In the 1850s he opened a shop in Bradford with two of his sons.
-In 1883 the firm made the first ever chess clock comprising two linked pendulum clocks.
+In the 1850s, he opened a shop in Bradford with two of his sons.
+In 1883, the firm made the first ever chess clock comprising two linked pendulum clocks.

 Trophy work

 By the 1920s, the company was making sports trophies and medals for the local and then national markets.
 They made such famous trophies as the FA Cup and the Rugby League Challenge Cup - both in use to this day.
 Fattorini and Sons also marketed sewing machines manufactured by Varley.
 Thomas Fattorini Ltd, emblematic jewellers, still manufacture specialist bespoke sports trophies, awards and medals today.